outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

    The recommended value is the number of logical processors in the CPU plus 1.
 But this rule is outdated.
 I have 4GB memory and *swap/swapfile* enabled, *emerge* will make use of *swap* havily. *swap* naturally slow down application performance though support more parallel tasks.
 So turn down to 2 or 3 to reduce usage of *swap* file.

    1. Add a line `MAKEOPTS="-j3"`.
    2. The boot screen shows several penguins, that is the number of logical hardware cores.
+If kernel `X86_SYSFB` and `FB_SIMPLE` were turned off, you could not see boot penguins.
    3. This value does not apply to *kernel compiling*.
-So when compiling a kernel, you need to explicitly specify *make -j3*.
+We explicitly specify *make -j3*.
    4. Refer to [MAKEOPTS](https://wiki.gentoo.org/wiki/MAKEOPTS).

 4. `CPU_FLAGS_X86`: The 'USE' flags corresponding to the CPU instruction sets and other features specific to the *x86/amd64* architecture are *being* moved into a separate USE flag group called *CPU\_FLAGS_X86*.